-Transitional Period
+Transitional period

-Persons currently engaged in a Virtual Currency Business Activity must apply for a license within 45 days of the effective date of the final regulation to avoid being deemed to be conducting unlicensed Virtual Currency Business Activity in New York.
-Despite this transitional period, virtual currency businesses should carefully examine their current business model to ensure that it does not involve money transmission - an activity that currently requires a license under the NYBL.
+Persons currently engaged in a Virtual Currency Business Activity must apply for a license within 45 days of the effective date of the final regulation.
+Despite this transitional period, virtual currency businesses should carefully examine their current business model to ensure that it does not involve money transmission - an activity that currently requires a separate license under the NYBL.